fanfanman/CMS-GravitonSearch/README.md

 ### Update Nov 21st
 - Added `computeLimitMultibin.py` to support multibin analysis
-- Added `compareLimit.py` to compare limits calculated from different binning options
+- Added `compareLimit.py` to compare limits calculated from different binning options, and combine methods, for multibin analysis

+### Update Dec 3rd
+- Added `plotLimitMCMCVsMmin.py` to compare the Limit Vs Mmin for single bin counting experiments, with AsymptoticLimits or MarkovChainMC method, with or without additional binning uncertainty.
+- Found: the performance of MCMC is slightly better than AsymptoticLimits for around 10%, and the variation of limit over Mmin is probably independent of binning uncertainty.